-- B.9.3.1.
+B.9.3.1.
 The rolling turn (Figure 16) combines a level turn of a prescribed amount with a roll or rolls evenly integrated throughout the turn.
-The term "evenly integrated" means that from start to finish the figure should display a constant rate of turn combined with a constant rate of roll. - B.9.3.2.
+The term "evenly integrated" means that from start to finish the figure should display a constant rate of turn combined with a constant rate of roll.

+- B.9.3.2.
 As seen from the ground, rolls in the same direction as the turn are referred to as "rolls in" or "rolling inwards".
-Rolls in the opposite direction to the turn are described as "rolls out" or "rolling outwards".
+Rolls in the opposite direction to the turn are described as "rolls out" or "rolling outwards". - B.9.3.3.

-B.9.3.3.
 Between the start and end of a rolling turn one or more intermediate points occur when the aircraft wings are momentarily either vertical or horizontal.
-A simple interpretation is that the intermediate points occur at the half, quarter or one-third positions in each 90 degrees of turn.